Classic Spain

 Is this trip right for me?

-Summer temperatures can be extreme in Spain (over 40°C), so it’s important to use sun protection, wear breathable layers to combat the heat and drink plenty of water.
+Summer temperatures can be extreme in this region (over 40C/104F).
+It’s important to use sun protection, wear layers to combat the heat, and drink plenty of water.
 Many hotels in Europe have fans, not air conditioning.
-In contrast, this trip also has departures during the winter months (mid-October to mid-March).
-This is the perfect time to see the highlights of Spain without any of the crowds, however the weather during this time of year is unpredictable, and possibly cold and rainy.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

 Important information